top of page

 Opponents to gun control point to the second amendment’s “shall not be infringed” clause as proof that gun ownership is an absolute right and that any attempt to regulate gun ownership is a direct infringement on the second amendment.

-Proponents to gun control, myself included, look to the “well-regulated militia” clause as evidence that the right to own firearms in the United States is not an absolute right and that any laws governing control of weapon ownership in the United States must be regulatory in nature and designed to ensure a well-regulated militia.
 To that end, the requirement of such things as background checks and waiting periods for the purchase of a weapon are necessary to ensure that gun owners are demonstrated to be responsible members of the “well-regulated militia” our founding fathers referenced when writing the second amendment of the constitution.
 The simple argument here is that responsible gun owners make for a responsible militia.
 Statistically it has been demonstrated that regulatory actions such as universal background checks and waiting periods for gun purchases have significantly impacted rates of gun violence in those states that have implemented them.
 The Annals of Internal Medicine found that of the eleven states and the District of Columbia that have implemented mandatory wait periods during gun sales, seven are listed in the top ten for lowest gun death rates in the country.
 Rand Corporation conducted a study in January of 2023 that resulted in findings providing evidence that background checks help in reducing the overall gun related homicide rate.

 Proponents to banning all or even certain types of guns argue that statistics show a significant decrease in levels of gun violence once access to guns is restricted or cut off completely.
 Proponents of bans point to the United Kingdom and Australia as perfect models of what happens when nationwide bans are implemented.
 Both nations have established bans on certain types of guns and have seen decreases in gun related homicides and suicides, notedly one main counter argument is that there is no evidence that the bans are directly related to the decrease.

-Despite the varying opinions on gun ownership, every American understands that there is a need to address the problem of gun violence in America.
+Regardless of the varying opinions on gun ownership, every American understands that there is a need to address the problem of gun violence in America.
 A common issue for gun rights proponents to point to is the issue of mental illness.
 This is primarily because the first thing that news agencies ask following a gun related incident is related to the shooter’s history with one or more mental conditions.
 The reality is that understanding the role of mental health in all gun-related incidents beyond suicide is difficult.
 According to a 2021 study by the Rand Corporation, 65% of adults who had experienced a major depressive episode in the past year received treatment for depression in 2018.
 However, of adults with any mental illness, only 43% received treatment, and of those with serious mental health issues, only 64% received treatment.
 The point here is that in many cases there is no clinical diagnosis of mental health issues prior to most gun related incidents making connection of gun violence to mental health problematic.
 Often the only way to identify mental health issues with the shooter is through post incident diagnoses.
 This means that shooters would be able to legally purchase weapons without flagging on the background check.

 Despite popular belief, mental health issues are not a major contributing factor to gun violence.
 In fact, individuals with mental health problems are more likely to be victims of gun violence than perpetrators.